AlexChristensen/latentFactoR/README.md

   proportion_negative = 0.50, # proportion of negatively worded variables on each factor
   proportion_biased_cases = 0.10, # proportion of total cases that are biased
-  proportion_biased_variables = 1, # proportion of variables that show bias (out of possible variables to have bias) proportion_viased_person = 1, # person-specific parameter of how much bias they show (proportion of variables to show bias) method = "acquiescence" # method to introduce bias
+  proportion_biased_variables = 1, # proportion of variables that show bias (out of possible variables to have bias) proportion_biased_person = 1, # person-specific parameter of how much bias they show (proportion of variables to show bias) method = "acquiescence" # method to introduce bias
 )
 ```